-DOTD has project management responsibility with all of the projects for each airport construction and development priority program from implementation through completion.
+DOTD has project management responsibility for all of the projects funded through the airport construction and development priority program from implementation through completion.
 This is due to the state's investment in the approved project.
 DOTD may review all project documents such as planning & specifications and shall attend at a minimum, preconstruction and substantial completion meetings.